infinera/terraform-xr-network/use_cases/network_setup/README.md

 # Terraform XR Network Set Up
 This module will setup the constellation network based on the specified configuration.
+## How to Run
+1. Go to the **network setup** directory or its clone directory
+2. Specify the input variables by updating the **network_setup.auto.tfvars** input file.
+   1. The asserts
+   2. The network intent
+   3. The bandwidth intent
+   4. The sevice intent
+3. Execute "terraform apply" in usecase ***network setup*** directory or a clone
 ## Description
 Belew are the run sequence
 ### check for device with version mismatched